 Mathew Stefan put up a nice graphic on something obvious, and yet it needs to be said.
-I do not know any leaders who would precisely agree here.
+I do not know any leaders who would precisely agree with this question.
 What is leadership to you?

 Let me give some thought to get your thoughts going.